Top 10 Questions about Chiropractic

 Have a look at the top 10 most common questions below

 1) I took a package of 40 visits with another chiropractic clinic a few years ago, however I am still experiencing some pain.
-How can your doctors help me?
+How can your chiropractors help me?

 I’m quite sure the chiropractic adjustments you previously had helped enormously.
 If they didn’t correct the cause of the problem then pain will always be the body’s way of telling you something is wrong.
 Also, there could be some degenerative changes to your spine that took decades in the making.
 Very often the correction can take several months or more.
 We at THC are corrective chiropractors; this is what we specialise in.
 To correct the problem we must affect bones, muscles, ligaments, blood supply and nerves, and that is why there must be a corrective program over a period of time.
 This must include regular adjustments, stretching or traction and spinal stability exercises.
 Without these, the problem can never be stabilised.
 Those who follow our corrective protocols invariably improve enormously.